Rynvo/Cloudflare-DNS-Portal/README.md

 The Custom DNS Manager for Rynvo Clients successfully streamlines DNS management while enforcing strict security protocols.
 By leveraging cutting-edge technologies such as Cloudflare, React, Tailwind CSS, and Supabase, we have created a secure, user-friendly tool that meets the unique needs of our managed service clients.

-For further information or to discuss potential collaborations, please contact [Your Contact Information].
+For further information or to discuss potential collaborations, please contact [hello@rynvo.media](mailto:hello@rynvo.media).